roozy-io/idp/src/tutorials/extending-k8s.md

 see how kubebuilder did all the heavylifting we had to previously do for the crontab example! lovely!

-## Now let's install the CRD into our cluster
 let's notice the difference by looking at our kubernetes crds

 ```shell